Pregnancy

 “Babies tend to be most relaxed right after a feeding,” Hoover said.
 For an easy and natural look (and an easy transfer from feeding to the photoshoot), she recommended feeding your baby in only a diaper and wrapping them in the swaddle you plan to use.

 Turning up the heat a few degrees was recommended by all photographers.
 Having a space heater nearby or adding white noise can aid in the baby’s comfort and, hopefully, their cooperation.
-But don’t be afraid to take breaks if you or the baby needs it, said Thao Lai, a Michigan-based photographer. referencing her own experience as a postpartum mom trying to take newborn pictures of her daughter.
+But don’t be afraid to take breaks if you or the baby needs it, said photographer Thao Lai, referencing her own experience as a postpartum mom trying to take newborn pictures of her daughter.
 “It was shoot for 10 minutes, stop if she was crying or wanted to nurse, and pick it back up when we were both ready to get back into the moment,” she said.

 3. Use Baby-Led Posing